neandrake/dicom-pipe/dcmpipe_cli/readme.md

 # dcmpipe_cli #

-A set of command-line tool examples developed to test out the `dcmpipe_lib` library, both functionality and ergonomics of the API.
+A set of command-line tool examples developed to test out the `dcmpipe_lib` library, both the functionality and the ergonomics of its API.

 ```lang=console
 $ ./dcmpipe_cli